-SLA utilizes Renweb school administration software for managing its student information.
+SLA utilizes Renweb (now FACTS) school administration software for managing its student information.
 Parents with children registered with SLA have 24/7 access to their grades.
-Teachers are required to keep their grade books current to within two weeks of the present date.
+Teachers are required to keep their grade books current to within a week of the present date.
+To view the detailed High School Gradebook Entry Policy visit https://sandylakeacademy.ca/wp-content/uploads/2023/08/SLA-High-School-Gradebook-Policy.pdf